tejalgaj/Easy_quotes/README.md

 ⦁	in message field characters to used.
 Also map is added which display the  location of the insurance company.
 In the left section flip-cards are used: front side display the images related to home and car insurance and back side of flip cards display the deals related to the particular insurance and in the right section blog and need help is shown as in need help contact information is displayed like phone number etectera.

-Sandeep Contribution
+### Sandeep's contribution

 ### Html Files
 home_insurance_quote_results.html
 blog.html
 auto_insurance_quote_results.html

-Css Files
+### CSS Files
 auto_home_quote_results.css
 insurance_blog.css

-Javascript Files
+### Javascript Files
 auto_home_qr_script.js
 blog_script.js

-Functionality:
+### Functionality:
+Blog Page:
-Blog page is the page which contains all the details on insurance trends and gives details on 4 points people should keep on mind who owns house/vehicle
+Blog page is the page which contains all the details on insurance trends and gives details on 4 points people should keep on mind who owns house/vehicle:
-2 Things to do at a home before a Vacation Abroad.
+1)2 Things to do at a home before a Vacation Abroad.
-What does your home insurance policy cover,exacly?
+2)What does your home insurance policy cover,exacly?
-Three Questions you should ask before buying auto insurance Three things you can do to help keep your auto insurance costs down Auto Insurance Quote Results is the final page of the application the user navigates who takes vehicle insurance.
+3)Three Questions you should ask before buying auto insurance 4)Three things you can do to help keep your auto insurance costs down

+Auto-Quote-Results:
+Auto Insurance Quote Results is the final page of the application the user navigates who takes vehicle insurance.
 This page covers the Coverage options as follows:
 Liability(limit/deductibles):
 Liability to non-owned automobiles(s):